jackie-dai/Vault-of-Knowledge/CS186/Lecture 10 - Joins.md

 *Difference: modifying the outermost loop to loop through chunks instead of pages*

+**Simple Hash Join (SHJ)**

+*Divide:*
+Partition all the left records by their hash value.
+So if there are 4 hash values, there would be 4 partitions

+*Conquer:*
+Build the a hashtables based off the partitions Hashtable<Hash Value,  List<\Records>)

+Probe the right records by hashing them and concatenating with all records in the respective partition.
+We get the correct partition by taking the right hash value and looking up the matching hash value in the hashtable.

 **Grace Hash Join**
 *Divide:*
 Partition tuples from R and S by join key to store on disk.